mavryk-network/jsmv/docs/api/ledger.md

 ## Instance Methods

-### `Ledger.balance(address: Address): Mutez`
+### `Ledger.balance(address: Address): Mumav`

-Returns the balance of the given address in mutez, or `0` if the address is not in the ledger.
+Returns the balance of the given address in mumav, or `0` if the address is not in the ledger.

-### `Ledger.transfer(dst: Address, amount: Mutez): void`
+### `Ledger.transfer(dst: Address, amount: Mumav): void`

-Transfers the given amount of mutez from the balance of the smart function to the given address.
+Transfers the given amount of mumav from the balance of the smart function to the given address.
 If the smart function does not have enough balance, this throws an error.